waxing gibbous · 82% illum

 Three signals we use to read any team.

 We are not a training vendor.
-We look at how the work is arranged, whether better habits show up in real artefacts, and whether new habits still run when everyone is busy.
-Those three lenses guide every project.
+We look at how work is arranged, whether better habits show up in real artefacts, and whether those habits still run when everyone is busy.
+These three lenses guide every project.

 01 / environment